IowaDave/Custom-Blocks-Top-Ten-Tricks/README.md

 #### About the <code>//% block</code> comment in Exhibit 1

 The magic comments that begin with the pattern, <code>//%</code>, are called <em>metacode</em>.
-They contain information <em>about</em> your code, instructions that tell MakeCode how to prepare your code.
+They contain information <em>about</em> your code: instructions that tell MakeCode how to prepare your code.

 There are a lot of different metacode instructions related to custom blocks.
 See the documentation links, listed below.
 The two that have to be there are both shown in Exhibit 1: